 During these unsettling times our charity partners need our support more than ever.
-The continued Covid-19 situation puts them in an extremely vulnerable position as not only was a huge portion of their income lost from cancelled fundraising events in 2020 but these vital funds continue to be threatened as the situation continues into 2021.
-Now is the time we all need to come together to ensure we can continue to help those most in need.
+The continued Covid-19 situation puts them in an extremely vulnerable position as a huge portion of their income has been lost from cancelled fundraising events in 2020 and 2021.
+Now is the time that we all need to come together to ensure we can continue to help those most in need.

 For downloadable pdfs of our Booking with Confidence details click on the relevant link below:

 1. What happens if my challenge cannot run due to Covid-19?

 Please rest assured that if Charity Challenge cannot operate a challenge in the host country due to Covid-19, we will offer you a number of options including:

 - the chance to postpone your challenge to a later departure (this year or next)

 - to join any Charity Challenge trip in another country (this year or next)

 - to transfer your place to someone else